dinde451/jarr.d1/Jarulfs_Guide.md

 #### Recharge cost

-Staves can be recharged at Adria (or by a Sorcerer, see chapter 2.4).
+Staves can be recharged at Adria (or by a Sorcerer, see CHAPTER_LINK_skills).
 The cost to recharge a staff can be calculated using the formula below:

 R<sub>c</sub>C = FR<sub>c</sub>C · (1 - CurCha/MaxCha)